RobertFehrmann/smartCopy/README.md

     use role smart_copy_rl;
     create schema smart_copy_db.metadata;
     ```
 1. Create all procedures from the metadata directory inside the cloned repo by loading each file into a worksheet and then clicking `Run`.
-Note: if you are getting an error message, try to move the cursor to the end of the file and click `Run` again)
+Note: if you are getting an error message (SQL compilation error: parse ...), move the cursor to the end of the file, click into the window, and then click `Run` again)

 ## Operations